 Code of Ethical Conduct

-Elections Manitoba discussed this recommendation with all of Manitoba's registered political parties and it was agreed that, apart from parties' own codes of ethics, a common code of ethical conduct could be developed that would foster confidence in the integrity and fairness of the electoral process.
+In 2000, all of Manitoba's registered political parties agreed to develop a common code of ethical conduct with the goal of fostering confidence in the integrity and fairness of the electoral process.

 The following code was developed through consensus with the political parties.